aridjayarecipes/cutesrecipes.web.app/content/post/1760-recipe-of-ultimate-spinach-and-coconut-rice.md

 1. Bring to boil, then reduce heat to a low simmer, put the lid on the pan, and cook for 20 minutes.
 1. Add the buttery spinach to the rice 5 minutes before the end of the cooking time.
 1. As above, this is delicious served simply with some toasted sesame seeds, soy sauce, and deep-fried shallots, but is also great with a simply cooked piece of fish or some prawns, also dressed with sesame, soy, and shallots.
-1. Otherwise, I serve it with either my version of Mary Berry's Sticky Chicken or my famous Cornflake-crusted Chicken Karaage.
+1. Otherwise, I serve it with either my version of Mary Berry&#39;s Sticky Chicken or my famous Cornflake-crusted Chicken Karaage.

 Purple kale, cavolo nero, spring cabbage or mustard greens, should be lightly cooked before being.
 Spinach Rice Toasted Coconut Chips Green Rice Recipe Vegan Ribs Food Rice Pilaf Cooking Together Whole Food Recipes Veggie Recipes.
 Measure out ½ cup coconut milk; set aside the rest for the chicken.
 Remove from the heat and season to taste with salt and pepper.
 When the chicken korma is almost done, prepare the naan and the garnish.